LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       A directive that affects how predicates are called or compiled.

    source file directive
-      A directive that affects how a source file is compiled.
+      A directive that affects how a :term:`source file` is compiled.

    encapsulation
       The hiding of an object implementation.
 This promotes software reuse